 Seven thermocouples must be used to check the flame temperature of the burner.
-The thermocouples must be 0.125-inch (3.2-mm) diameter, insulation packed, 310 stainless steel sheathed, type K (Chromel-Alumel), grounded-junction with a nominal 24 American Wire Gauge (AWG) size conductor.
-Thermocouples purchased with a certificate of calibration may provide more accurate readings but are not required.
+The thermocouples must be 0.125-inch (3.2-mm) diameter, ceramic packed, 310 stainless steel sheathed, type K (Chromel-Alumel), grounded-junction with a nominal 24 American Wire Gauge (AWG) size conductor.
 The seven thermocouples must be attached to a steel mounting plate to form a thermocouple rake for placement in the test stand during the burner flame consistency validation (figure 7-S-33).
-It is recommended the thermocouple mounting plate be a minimum of 4 inches (102 mm) away from the tips of the thermocouples.
+The thermocouple mounting plate should be a minimum of 4 inches (102 mm) away from the tips of the thermocouples.